HBO Max: Warner Bros. Discovery era

 In July 2022, as a part of a cost-cutting and strategic move following the merger of Discovery, Inc. with WarnerMedia to form Warner Bros.
-Discovery (WBD), it was reported that HBO Max had ceased new original series development in Central Europe, Nordic Europe, the Netherlands, and Turkey, as well as removed selected international series from the platform worldwide.
+Discovery (WBD), it was reported that HBO Max had ceased new original series development in Central Europe, Nordic countries, the Netherlands, and Turkey, as well as removed selected international series from the platform worldwide.
 It was reported that France and Spain had been largely excluded from these cuts, due to French regulations requiring streaming services to produce domestic content, and Spanish-language content appealing to a wide range of markets served by HBO Max.
 With the cancellation of Gordita Chronicles later that month, it was reported that the service was also abandoning development of live-action children's and family programming.

 On August 3, 2022, it was reported that multiple Max Original films and HBO series had been quietly removed from the service without prior notice as part of cuts to direct-to-streaming films.
 The company then wrote off films and series that had underperformed on the service.
 It was also thought that avoiding payment for residuals played a part.
 This followed news that had broken the previous day that then-upcoming Max Original films Batgirl and Scoob!
 Holiday Haunt had been both abruptly cancelled, despite being nearly complete.
 During an earnings call the next day, WBD CEO David Zaslav stated that the company would cut children's programming and emphasize theatrical films over direct-to-streaming releases.